 The parent-child relationship may be terminated if the court finds that the parent has abandoned the child.
 “Abandonment” means the failure of a parent to provide reasonable support and to maintain regular contact with the child, including providing normal supervision.
 The court must find that a parent has made only minimal efforts to support and communicate with the child.
 Failure to maintain a normal relationship with the child without good cause for a period of six months constitutes prima facie evidence of abandonment.

-A parent’s rights may also be terminated if the parent has neglected or wilfully abused a child.
-This abuse includes serious physical or emotional injury, or situations in which the parent knew (or should have known) that a person was abusing or neglecting a child.
+A parent’s rights may also be terminated if the parent has neglected or willfully abused a child.
+This abuse includes serious physical or emotional injury or situations in which the parent knew (or should have known) that a person was abusing or neglecting a child.

-If the court terminates the parent-child relationship, it will appoint a guardian for the child and make an order fixing responsibility for the child’s support.
+If the court terminates parental rights, it will appoint a guardian for the child and make an order to fix responsibility for the child’s support.
 The parent-child relationship may be terminated with respect to one parent without affecting the relationship between the child and the other parent.

-All files, records, reports and other papers relating to a termination proceeding are withheld from public inspection.
+All files, records, reports, and other papers to terminate parental rights proceedings are withheld from public inspection.